 John Jackson extended the original Pandemonium theory of perception by creating the stadium metaphor, organizing demons in two different locations, the equivalent of stands and arena of a stadium.
-Jackson (Jackson, 1987) proposed a system consisted of a crowd of usually dormant demons located at the stands, from where a few demons could go down to the arena and start exciting the crowd.
-Some demons in the crowd get more excited and start to yell louder.
+Jackson [16] proposed a system consisted of a crowd of usually dormant demons located at the stands, from where a few demons could go down to the arena and start exciting the crowd.
+Some demons in the crowd gets more excited and starts to yell louder.
 If the activity of demons in the arena drops below a threshold they may return to the stands and the loudest demons in the crowd replace them.
-Besides the crowd getting excited watching the demons in the arena, the last ones can spread activation to the former through links.
-These connections between demons are created or strengthened according to the time they are together on the arena, following a Hebbian learning scheme.
+Besides the crowd get excited watching the demons in the arena, the last ones can spread activation to the formers through links.
+These connections between demons are created or strenghened according to the time they are together on the arena, following a Hebbian learning scheme.

-2.2 Copycat Architecture
+2.2.
+Copycat Architecture

 Copycat is a hybrid symbolic-connnectionist architecture that is intended to model analogy making along with recognition and categorization.
-It was developed by Hofstadter and Mitchell (Hofstadter and Mitchell, 1994) with the premise that analogy making is a process of high-level perception.
+It was developed by Hofstadter and Mitchell [17] with the premise that analogy making is a process of high-level perception.
 Copycat makes and interprets analogies between situations in a predefined and fixed domain like letter-string analogy problems.